CyrylG/CV/README.md

 **Cubs Leader** (September 2016 to August 2017)

-- Supporting developemnt of youger cubs
+- Supporting development of younger cubs
 - creating and leading activities to support Cubs development e.g. social, teamwork and XXX
 - Summarising and Reporting to parents with key feedback